 - The best part about a coaching center is guidance.
 Coaching centers help aspirants in every domain of their preparations.
-There are times when an aspirant might feel lost and then comes the need of guidance and a helping hand.
+There are times when an aspirant might feel lost and then comes the need for guidance and a helping hand.

-- The study materials that coaching centers provide is weighed in the value of gold for aspirants.
+- The study materials that coaching centers provide are weighed in the value of gold for aspirants.
 These study materials help a student to do selective study rather than having to decipher the syllabus on their own.

-- Aspirants are fed with vital information regarding IIT-JEE test.
+- Aspirants are fed with vital information regarding the IIT-JEE test.
 An aspirant doesn’t need to scavenge anywhere for any such information, saving precious preparation time.